-Bloody Sunday was experienced in Derry as a communal wound, the pain of which still throbs and won’t ease until all the families and surviving wounded can feel that truth has been told and justice done.
+Bloody Sunday was a local event.
+All of the 28 dead and wounded came from the general Bogside/Creggan quarter of Derry, population around 35,000.
+There was no one in the area who didn’t know the family of at least one of the victims.
+The massacre was experienced as a communal wound, the pain of which still throbs and won’t ease until all of the families can feel that truth has been told and justice done.

 Bloody Sunday differs from the other massacres in the North which stand like grave-stones marking the passing of the years of conflict.
-The killing took place at close quarters before hundreds of local people who had earlier marched for civil rights and against internment, stunned by horror, outrage and grief inflicted by men uniformed to represent the British state.
+The killing took place in bright daylight, watched at close quarters by hundreds of local people who had earlier marched for civil rights, stunned by horror, outrage and grief inflicted by men uniformed to represent the British State.

-The massacre cannot be put down solely to ancient Irish hatreds.
-It was rooted in imperial history, in the scorn of Empire for the lives of plain people.
-Hence the Tory Government’s sigh of relief when the Inquiry under Lord Saville pointed the finger of blame at a bunch of squaddies and one undisciplined officer.
-That’s not good enough.
+Bloody Sunday cannot be put down to ancient Irish hatreds.
+It was rooted in imperial history, in the scorn of Empire for the lives of plain people and the ferocious rage of the ruling class at any uprising of the lower orders.
+Hence the Tory Government’s sigh of relief in 2010 when the Inquiry under Lord Saville pointed the finger of blame at a bunch of squaddies and one undisciplined officer.

 Parties jostling for political advantage and wishing the issue over and done with embraced Saville’s conclusions as full and final.
 Families of victims of State violence around the world will recognise the pattern.